esl/MongooseIM/doc/modules/mod_global_distrib.md

 ### Module Description
 This module enables global distribution of a single XMPP domain, i.e. multiple federated servers can share a single domain name and route messages using federation capabilities.

-The module depends on Cassandra's cross-datacenter replication feature.
-Please refer to [Cassandra documentation](https://docs.datastax.com/en/cassandra/3.0/cassandra/initialize/initMultipleDS.html) on details how to configure the Cassandra database.
-The database instances should be configured to work as a part of a single cluster, and each data center should be recognized by Cassandra as a separate datacenter.
-The database needs to be initialized with a correct schema; please consult `cassandra.cql` included in MongooseIM distribution for example schema configuration (you will probably need to tweak the `NetworkTopologyStrategy` configuration).

 ### Manually specifying other clusters' addresses

 By default the messages will be routed between XMPP clusters sharing the global domain using DNS lookups and addressing the messages to the port given via **listen_port** option (default: 5555).